COVID-19 Updates: uc.edu/publichealth

 Information Technology & Instructional Equipment Fee Expand

-All students (except those in the College of Medicine) are required to pay the Information Technology and Instructional Equipment (ITIE) Fee to cover costs associated with labs, instructional equipment & supplies, and general information technology.
+All students are required to pay the Information Technology and Instructional Equipment (ITIE) Fee to cover costs associated with labs, instructional equipment & supplies, and general information technology.
 If you owe this fee, it will be included on your bill at the time of registration:

 - $184 per semester ($368 per year) for Main Campus and Study Abroad students.